CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-07-03-introduction-tensorflow.md

 train <- optimizer$minimize(MSE)
 {% endhighlight %}

-Finally, we fetch data to placeholder using ```feed_dict``` and update paramters along the gradient few thousand times.
+Finally, we fetch data to placeholder using `feed_dict` and update parameters along the gradient few thousand times.

 {% highlight r %}
 sess$run(tf$global_variables_initializer()) # To init all the variables